 - Respect for the views of others as well as support for personal and professional views with academic research.

-- An emphasis on a professional orientation to the criminal justice field, enhancing students’ practical capabilities and career paths.
+- An emphasis on a professional orientation, enhancing students’ practical capabilities and career paths.

-CJMA 504: Data Collection and Analysis in Criminal Justice
+CJMA 511: Planning, Program Development and Evaluation in Criminal Justice

 CJMA 520: Ethics in Criminal Justice

 CJMA 526: Leadership and Organization Development for Public Safety Professionals

 CJMA 527: Risk Management and Critical Infrastructure